Hephilion/Low-resolution-Vision-System-for-Medical-Robotics/README.md

 This repository contains the files

+# Folder "image"

-In folder images are contained the images captured with the 3 different setups, namely:
+In folder images are contained the image pairs captured with the 3 different setups, namely:

-\bullet
+-  Calibration images
+-  Images to compute the transformation between the camera reference frame and the KUKA base reference frame

+# Folder "Transformation"

+This folder contains the

+- Setup 1 -> CLOSE
+- Setup 2 -> MID
+- Setup 3 -> FAR